ranaswe2/Digital-Voting-System/README.md

 ![click3](images/divs14.png)

 ```
-Thanks to visit this DiVS repository...
+Thanks to visit this DiVS repository.
 ```